gelstudios/cloudwalker/api/php/README.md

-PHP implementation of the CloudWalker API.
+PHP implementation of the cloudwalker API.

 **Requires:** PHP7